openeuler-mirror/A-Tune/Documentation/UserGuide/A-Tune-User-Guide.md

 **Function**

-Manually activate the profile and make it in the active state.
+Manually activate the profile to make it in the active state.

 **Format**